Sonoma Chef • March 20 to May 18, 2026

 Saltwater Oyster Depot

-Reservation-only prix fixe dinners in a small coastal room in Inverness.
-Tomales Bay oysters and seafood, prepared with care and without pretension.
-Spring means the bay oysters are at their cleanest and the room feels like the exact right place to be.
+Reservation-only dinners in a small coastal room in Inverness, directly across from Tomales Bay.
+Tomales Bay oysters and locally sourced seafood, prepared with care and without pretension.
+Spring means the bay oysters are at their cleanest.
+Open Mondays for dinner — worth planning a coastal Monday around.

-- Small room — book even for weekday dinners
+• Small room — book ahead even for Monday nights

 Why go: Tiny, coastal, and very easy to love.
+Open Mondays for dinner.
 One of the best small rooms in the entire county.

 MarshallBay + oysters